dplumb94/sawtooth-core/docs/source/transaction_family_specifications/integerkey_transaction_family.rst

 Addressing
 ----------
 IntegerKey data is stored in the state dictionary using addresses which are generated from the IntegerKey namespace prefix and the unique name of the IntegerKey entry.
-Addresses will adhere to the following format:

-- Addresses must be a 70 character hexadecimal string
-- The first 6 characters of the address are the first 6 characters of a sha512 hash of the IntegerKey namespace prefix: "intkey"
-- The following 64 characters of the address are the last 64 characters of a sha512 hash of the entry *Name*

-For example, an IntegerKey address could be generated as follows:
+These addresses are generated using the following algorithm:

 .. code-block:: pycon